chetanbg1/cbg-aws/README.md

 -
 is a single data center or a group of data centers within a Region.
 Availability Zones are located tens of miles apart from each other.
 This is close enough to have low latency (the time between when content requested and received) between Availability Zones.
 However, if a disaster occurs in one part of the Region, they are distant enough to reduce the chance that multiple Availability Zones are affected.

+Amazon CloudFront - Content Delivery Network
+--
+   deliver content to global audience
+   AWS provide 200+ edge locations provide high  availability and low latency serve users from nearest edge location if content is not available at edge location, it is retrieve from the origin server and cached

+   content sources- S3, EC2, ELB or external websites use cases -  static web apps,

 Edge locations
 -